mike-ward/mike-ward.github.io/_posts/2016-08-01-exploring-mithril-a-javascript-framework-for-building-brilliant-applications.md

 web site front ends.
 It's similar to React but is easier to understand, faster and much much smaller (7.8K compressed).

+> *Note: I'm using the current stable release of Mithril (v0.2.4).
+> Version 1.0 is coming soon.
+It will introduce a few minor changes.
+> I'll post a follow up about v1.0 here when that happens*

 What's surprising is despite its tiny size, it's a more potent solution than React.
 It provides a templating engine with a virtual DOM differencing implementation for performant rendering, utilities for